 As an educationalist, Lansink must surely have known the cruciality of presenting ideas in a simple and easy to remember format.
 It is his great achievement that he was able to condense environmental thinking in a way that is both memorable and instructive.

 The ladder has been useful in influencing more than just policy makers.
-Lansink’s continued involvement in education and student welfare speaks of his sincere belief in the availability of knowledge for all, and with his ladder he has given the world a truly accessible tool for thinking about waste.
+Lansink’s continued involvement in education and student welfare speaks of his sincere belief in the availability of knowledge for all, and with his ladder he has given the world a truly accessible tool for thinking about waste and circular economy.

 It’s interesting to reflect on the origins of Ad Lansink’s commitment to environmentalism, which I see as bound up with his Catholicism.